-As cities continue to work towards achieving Europe’s policy goals, it is becoming increasingly important that systems for monitoring and reporting progress are put in place.
-Through making use of sustainable urban mobility indicators, policymakers will be able to assess the success of current mobility measures, as well as ensuring that upcoming solutions are tailored to respond to the issues which are most pertinent to the cities in question.
+The goal?
+To enable policymakers to assess the success of current mobility measures, as well as to ensure that forthcoming solutions are tailored to respond to the issues most relevant to the cities in question.

-SUMI provided technical support related to sustainable urban mobility indicators (MOVE/B4/2017-358).
+The sustainable urban mobility indicators (SUMI) provided technical support related to sustainable urban mobility indicators (MOVE/B4/2017-358).
 The project helped urban areas using the “SMP2.0 Sustainable Mobility Indicators” developed by the World Business Council for Sustainable Development (WBCSD).
 The indicators were created for cities to perform a standardised evaluation of their mobility system and measure improvements that result from the implementation of new mobility practices or policies.
-A common, practical and reliable set of indicators is crucial to assess the sustainability of mobility in European urban areas, providing the scope to track progress towards policy goals and identify potential for improvement.
+A common, practical and reliable set of indicators is crucial to assess the sustainability of mobility in European urban areas, providing the scope to track progress towards policy goals and identify the potential for improvement.
 In addition, SUMI also aims to:

 - Support urban areas to apply the WBCSD mobility indicators

 - Create a benchmarking add-on to the WBCSD calculator tool

 - Build experience for the improvement of the WBCSD mobility indicators